microvm/microvm-tutorial/README.md

-This is a tutorial of the µVM.
+This is a tutorial of Mu, a micro virtual machine.

 It is hosted on readthedocs.org. http://microvm-tutorial.readthedocs.org/en/latest/